Henry Tonks: Artist

 From 1888 he studied in the evenings at Westminster School of Art, under Frederick Brown.
 He exhibited paintings with the New English Art Club from 1891 and became a member of the Club in 1895.

 Brown became Slade Professor of Fine Art at University College, London, in 1892, and Tonks started to teach at the Slade School of Fine Art.
 Tonks became "the most renowned and formidable teacher of his generation".
-Pupils of Tonks at the Slade included Winifred Knights, David Bomberg, Ethel Carrick, William Lionel Clause, Mukul Dey, Ian Fairweather, Mark Gertler, Harold Gilman, Spencer Gore, Katie Edith Gliddon, Edna Clarke Hall, Fairlie Harmar, Augustus John, Gwen John, Percy Wyndham Lewis, Hyam Myer, William E. C. Morgan, William Orpen, William Roberts, Isaac Rosenberg, Stanley Spencer, and Rex Whistler.
+Pupils of Tonks at the Slade included Winifred Knights, David Bomberg, Mark Gertler, Harold Gilman, Spencer Gore, Augustus John, Gwen John, Percy Wyndham Lewis, William Orpen, William Roberts, Isaac Rosenberg, Hester Gaskell Holland Gorst, Stanley Spencer, and Rex Whistler.
 His sarcasm there drove F. M. Mayor's sister Alice to leave before completing her training.
 His student Paul Nash recalled Tonks's withering manner:

 Tonks cared nothing for other authorities and he disliked self-satisfied young men ...
 His surgical eye raked my immature designs.
 With hooded stare and sardonic mouth, he hung in the air above me, like a tall question mark, moreover ... of a derisive, rather than an inquisitive order.
 In cold discouraging tones he welcomed me to the Slade.
 It was evident he considered that neither the Slade, nor I, was likely to derive much benefit.

 From 1910 until his death, he lived at 1, The Vale, Chelsea, where he also had his studio.